mozilla/addon-sdk/packages/addon-kit/docs/request.md

 <api name="Request">
 @class
-The `Request` object is used to make `GET` or `POST` network requests.
+The `Request` object is used to make `GET`, `POST` or `PUT` network requests.
 It is constructed with a URL to which the request is sent.
 Optionally the user may specify a collection of headers and content to send alongside the request and a callback which will be executed once the request completes.

 Once a `Request` object has been created a `GET` request can be executed by calling its `get()` method, a `POST` request by calling its `post()` method,